markussilvan/dit/README.md

-# Ditz-gui
+# Dit

-Graphical *ditz* client developed using Python and PyQt.
-Provides fast and easy access to ditz issues without need to hassle with the command line tool.
-Implements all features as the original command line ditz.

-Ditz is a simple, light-weight distributed issue tracker designed to work with distributed version control systems like git, darcs, Mercurial, and Bazaar.
-It can also be used with centralized systems like SVN.
-Ditz maintains an issue database directory on disk, with files written in a line-based and human-editable format.
+Dit is a simple and light-weight distributed issue tracker designed to work with distributed version control systems like git and Mercurial.
+Dit maintains an issue database directory on disk, with files written in a line-based and human-editable format.
 This directory can be kept under version control, alongside project code.

+Graphical *dit* client is developed using Python and PyQt.
+Provides fast and easy access to dit issues without need to hassle with the command line tool.
+Implements all features of the command line client.

+Idea of Dit is based on *Ditz*.
+Originally Dit was just a GUI front for it, but later reimplemented all the same features.
+Since, Dit has become incompatible with the original Ditz implementation.

 ## Tools